What is the carpet installation process?

 This "duty of care" extends to the owner's selection of personnel staff.
 Only staff that have been trained in the principles of OHS IN AN ACCREDITED COURSE, are allowed on site by law.

-If we take a look at the photos below of three different interior decor styles of two homes, where Concord Floors laid the carpet you will be drawn by one of them more than the others.
+If we take a look at the photos below of three different interior decor styles of these homes, where Concord Floors laid the carpet, you will be drawn by one of them more than the others.

 All of the three interiors look beautifull but which is the most appealing to you depends on your personal tastes.
 There are no right or wrong answers in interior decoration.

-For a discussion on colors and home interior design, should you be interested, please go to our home interior design section.
+For a discussion on colors and home interior design, should you be interested, even if it is just to confirm your own ideas, please go to our home interior design section.
 Here you should find readily understandable principles and rules for building a pleasing balanced harmonious interior color scheme.
 But as I have said the right color scheme for you is the one that you find the most appealing.
 HOME INTERIOR DESIGN

 This subject is discussed in the carpet section CARPET